-Prophylactic newborn circumcision is the most common surgical procedure in the United States.
-Controversies exist about the benefit and harm regarding the prophylactic newborn circumcision, especially if the religious affiliation does not mandate circumcision.
+Worldwide, 37–39% of men are circumcised, most because of religious observance.
+There is disagreement regarding prophylactic neonatal circumcision, especially when religious affiliation does not mandate circumcision.
+Prophylactic circumcision is e.g. very commonly performed in the United States.
 Since the diseases, which can be reduced by prophylactic circumcision are very rare, endorsement of routine circumcision is critical.

 Arguments for a prophylactic newborn circumcision:

-- Avoidance the need for surgery of scarring phimosis in the phallic phase
+- Prevention of scarring phimosis and surgery in the phallic phase

-- Reduced risk for transmission of sexually-transmitted diseases
+- Reduced risk for urinary tract infections oder sexually-transmitted diseases

-- Prevention of cervical cancer of future sexual partners
+- Prevention of invasive penile cancer or cervical cancer of future sexual partners